FZJ-JSC/rse-scavenger-hunt/docs/index.md

 A [scavenger hunt](https://en.wikipedia.org/wiki/Scavenger_hunt) is a game with a list of items to be collected, and the goal is to collect as many items as possible.
 In our approach, we have a list of exercises which help practicing various skills.
 Everytime you successfully finish an exercise, a score board will be updated with tokens (stars) corresponding to those skills.

+!!! note

+This project is in an early development phase